ShyamaSankar/flask-projects/1_inspirational_quotes/quotes/README.md

 # An inspirational quotes app using Flask
-This is a beginner's Flask project.
+This is a basic Flask project for beginners.
 For a step-by-step tutorial, see https://thecodebits.com/flask-project-for-beginners-inspirational-quotes/

 # How to run the application